 It’s a simple fact that courts do not always make the right decisions.
 Even when both parties make the effort to argue their cases clearly and procedures are followed, judges reach wrong decisions on the law and in evaluating the facts of a case.
 The Washington state appellate courts therefore exist for a good reason, which is to evaluate the decisions of trial court judges and reverse them when justice calls for it.
 Successfully bringing an appeal of a civil court decision in the Washington courts can be complicated and time-intensive, but an experienced Washington civil appeals attorney can guide you through that process to get the justice you deserve.
-At the Law Office of Corey Evan Parker, attorney Parker works with clients to appeal faulty decisions made at the trial court level, and he can work with you to determine if you have grounds to appeal your Washington state civil court decision.
+At the Appellate Law Firm, attorney Parker works with clients to appeal faulty decisions made at the trial court level, and he can work with you to determine if you have grounds to appeal your Washington state civil court decision.

 The first question you will need to determine prior to bringing your appeal is whether you are allowed to appeal a trial court’s decision.
 If you have received a final judgment in a civil lawsuit, then you can appeal that decision.
 This is true whether you were the plaintiff or the defendant.
 You can appeal not only the finding of liability (or lack of liability) but also the amount of damages that has been ordered.

 Even where there has not been a final decision, there are many types of intermediary decisions handed down by the court which you can immediately appeal without waiting for a final judgment.
 These can include the granting or denial of a motion.
 Attorney Parker will examine the decision handed down to determine whether you have the right to appeal it now.